 - Please park in our driveway to avoid inconvenience to neighbours.

 - Books and other publications are available for sale on tour days at discount prices.
-You might like to look at the Publications page of our website in advance of your visit to see more information about some of the publications that will be available for sale on the day.
+You might like to look at the Publications page of our website to see more information about some of the publications that will be available for sale on the day.

 This tour is very popular and we advise you to book as soon as tickets are made available – 10am one calendar month before each tour eg: 30 May tour tickets go on sale on 30 April.
-You can book the tour from the event page.
+You can book the tour from the events page.